-Nominations for the 2019 Catholic Citizenship Awards are not yet open.
+Nominations for the 2019 Catholic Citizenship Awards are now open.

-All Diocesan Schools will be emailed a link to the online nomination form.
-If you are a Headteacher of a school within the Diocese and do not receive the email containing the link, following publication of the details of the 2019 awards, please get in touch at email@example.com
+All Diocesan Schools have been emailed a link to the online nomination form.
+If you are a Headteacher of a school within the Diocese and have not received the email containing the link, please get in touch at firstname.lastname@example.org

 On May 23rd 2002, Catholic schools were invited to nominate and present pupils who had displayed outstanding awareness of good citizenship, to be presented by Professor Lord Alton with an award in St Helen’s Cathedral Brentwood.
 This was an initiative inspired by Professor Lord Alton, a former pupil of this Diocese, and supported strongly by the Brentwood Religious Education Service to encourage schools to respond to Government requirements that Citizenship be included in the curriculum.